braintree/braintree-android-drop-in/README.md

 dropInClient.launchDropInForResult(this, DROP_IN_REQUEST_CODE)
 ```

-To handle the result of the Drop-in flow, you should override `onActivityResult`:
+To handle the result of the Drop-in flow, override `onActivityResult`:

 ```kotlin
 override fun onActivityResult(requestCode: Int, resultCode: Int, data: Intent?) {